7 Stories That Prove The Importance of Teamwork

 The Latin crest of Pixar University says it all: Alienus Non-Diutius.
 Alone no longer.

 4. A rolling stone gathers no moss

 Mick Jagger, Charlie Watts, Keith Richards, and Ronnie Wood – The Rolling Stones – have played together for more than 50 years.
-However, they still recognise the importance of practising together.
+However, they still recognize the importance of practicing together.

 They understand that for excellence to become a habit, you need to define a shared approach to working together.
-You need to practise it over and over until it becomes second nature.
+You need to practice it over and over until it becomes second nature.